 Also on Saint John is the Virgin Islands Coral Reef National Monument, which protects a small area of land and water on the east side of the island.

 Two category 5 hurricanes hit the Virgin Islands in September 2017, hurricanes Irma and Maria.
 The park reopened in December 2017, but visitation has remained low since this time, partly due to the hurricanes and partly due to COVID-19.
 Preceding the hurricanes, Virgin Islands National Park averaged 450,000 visitors per year.
-In 2020, 170,000 people visited the park and in 2019, 133,000 people visited the park.
+In 2022, 200,000 people visited the park.

 In other posts about Saint John and Virgin Islands National Park, you may see photos with leaning palm trees, something that made this island very famous (and photogenic).
 Most of these palm trees were wiped out during the hurricanes in 2017.
 We only saw one leaning palm tree, and that was on Oppenheimer Beach.
 All of the photos in this guide were taken by us, on our trip in 2022.